ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - a - React - Forms.md

 <!--

-@update:

-generate a unique id (will make our life easier when we implement routing)
+important: generate a unique id (will make our life easier when we implement routing)

 -->

 Exercise:
 - Find max in array of numbers + array of objects
-- note: do some research
+- note: you may need to do some research
 - Instructions: https://stackblitz.com/edit/js-wjdmct?file=index.js
 - Solution: https://stackblitz.com/edit/js-miexdw?file=index.js